Pro Display XDR

 Get Apple News Directly in Your Inbox

-The Pro Display XDR is Apple's first branded display since the company discontinued its previous Thunderbolt Display desktop monitor sold between 2011 and 2016.
+The Pro Display XDR was Apple's first branded display since the company discontinued its previous Thunderbolt Display desktop monitor sold between 2011 and 2016.
 It packs a 6K resolution, an extremely high brightness, and an overall gorgeous design.
-It's the ideal solution for content creation.

 The Pro Display XDR is based on In-Plane Switching (IPS) technology.
 The panel design provides wider viewing angles than older TN-based panels along with richer, deeper colors.
 IPS was initially used the most in smartphones so that owners could see their screens in the daylight.
 However, this technology is now more widely available in other devices, including laptops, TVs, and desktop monitors.